Jason Morgan (politician)

-Jason Morgan is a politician who represents the 23rd District in the Michigan House of Representatives.
-He previously served as a Washtenaw County commissioner representing the board's 8th district.
-He is a member of the Democratic Party.
+Jason Morgan is an American politician serving as a member of the Michigan House of Representatives since 2023, representing the 23rd district.
+A member of the Democratic Party, Morgan previously served as a Washtenaw County Commissioner representing the board's 8th district.

 Early life and education

 Morgan was born and raised in Pinconning, Michigan.
+He grew up in a blue collar family, where his father worked as a commercial fisherman and his mother was a school lunch aide.
 He graduated from Northern Michigan University in 2011 with a bachelor's degree in Political Science.
 He moved to Ann Arbor in 2011.
 He later received a Master of Public Administration from the Ford School of Public Policy at the University of Michigan.

 Career

 During his career in politics, Morgan has served as an advisor to Congresswoman Haley Stevens, Constituent Services Director for Michigan Secretary of State Jocelyn Benson, Transition Director for Congresswoman Elissa Slotkin, and as the District Director for Congresswoman Debbie Dingell.

-In 2021, Morgan was appointed to the Northern Michigan University Board of Trustees by Governor Gretchen Whitmer for an eight-year term.
+In March 2021, Morgan was appointed to the Northern Michigan University Board of Trustees by Michigan Governor Gretchen Whitmer as a recess appointment for an eight-year term.
+Previously, Morgan's nomination was rejected by then Michigan's Republican-controlled Senate.
 In 2023, Morgan resigned from the Board of Trustees after he was elected to the state legislature.

 Morgan is a part-time instructor at Washtenaw Community College.

 Morgan is a member of the U.S. Coast Guard Auxiliary.

 In February 2023, Morgan was selected to serve as the first vice chair of the Michigan Democratic Party.

-Washtenaw County commissioner
+Washtenaw County Commissioner

 Morgan was elected to the Washtenaw County Board of Commissioners' 8th district seat in 2016.
 He chaired the board from 2019 to 2021 and was re-elected to the board in 2018 and 2020.
 Morgan served as the first openly LGBTQ chair of the commission.